kaggar11/systolic_4x4arr/README.md

 The following are the output activation values obtained from the array from an RTL Simulation.
 ![SIM_OUT](./docs/sim_out_values.png)

-The synthesis has been using Synopsys Design Compiler.
+The synthesis has been using Synopsys Design Compiler and ASU's 7nm PDK.
 The script has been provided in the synth folder.

 To run synthesis, use the following command from *synth* folder.
 ```